 For the most part, the functionality you get when you sign up for Vonage Business Cloud is par for the course.
-The difference between it and, say, RingCentral Office is that Vonage’s trio of subscription plans is that RingCentral gives you a lot more at the base level.
+The difference between it and, say, RingCentral Office (opens in new tab) , is that RingCentral gives you a lot more at the base level.

 Assuming you want just one to four lines, the $19.99 (£16) Vonage Business Cloud Mobile plan is – in Vonage’s own words – great for “any team that doesn’t need desk phones.”
-It offers unlimited calling and texting, a desktop app, a mobile app and VonageFlow, which is apparently Vonage’s team messaging service.
-Sure.
+It offers unlimited calling and texting, a desktop app, a mobile app (opens in new tab), and VonageFlow, or Vonage’s team messaging service.

-The problem is you don’t get anything else - there's no auto-attendant or conferencing, and if the few features you do get with the Vonage Business Cloud Mobile plan are limited to PCs and smartphones, then RingCentral’s most affordable business option is clearly a better value.
-Even 8x8 Virtual Office Pro’s $25 (£19.26) per user per month X2 Edition plan is more compelling, despite being a little pricier, since it comes with a phone line with a unique number and extension, an auto attendant and internet fax.
+With the most basic offering for one to four users, for example, there's no auto-attendant or conferencing options, and if the few features you do get with the Vonage Business Cloud Mobile plan are limited to PCs and smartphones, then RingCentral’s most affordable business option clearly provides better value.
+Even 8x8 Virtual Office Pro’s $25 (£19.26) per user per month X2 Edition plan is more compelling, despite being a little more expensive, since it comes with a phone line complete with a unique number and extension, an auto-attendant, and internet fax.

-Nevertheless, Vonage seemed to have set their sights on enterprises who are less concerned with cost and more interested in working with legacy PBX systems based on landlines than cloud services, and this is where pricing and features work in Voange's favor.
+Nevertheless, Vonage seems to have set its sights on enterprises that are less concerned with cost and more interested in working with legacy PBX systems based on landlines rather than cloud services.
+This is where the pricing and features work in Vonage’s favor.

-If you bump the number of lines up to 5 to 19 lines, the lowest price for the Vonage Business Cloud becomes a bit more digestible.
-It’s $17.99 (£14) per month per line.
-Otherwise, if you need between 20 and 99 lines, it’s going to cost you $14.99 (£12) per user per month.
-Anything more than that in terms of desired lines, and you’ll have to contact the Vonage Business Cloud sales team for pricing.
+If users increase the number of lines they need to between five and 19, the lowest price for the Vonage Business Cloud becomes a bit more digestible.
+It’s $17.99 (£14) per month, per line.
+And if you need between 20 and 99 lines, it’s down to $14.99 (£12) per user per month.
+Anything more than that in terms of desired lines, and you’ll have to contact the Vonage Business Cloud sales team for bespoke pricing.

-Speaking of which, the list of CRM integrations you’ll find with Vonage Business Cloud is extensive.
-The company says its business VoIP service integrates with Salesforce, G Suite, Office 365, Clio, Bullhorn, ConnectWise, JobDiva, Netsuite, Microsoft Dynamics, SugarCRM, and Zoho.
-RingCentral (For Business) integrates with Salesforce.com, ZenDesk and Desk.com.
-8x8 Virtual Office Pro integrates with Salesforce, ZenDesk and Netsuite.
+As previously discussed, the list of CRM integrations available through Vonage Business Cloud is extensive.
+In addition to Teams and Salesforce, the company says its business VoIP service integrates with G Suite, Office 365, Clio, Bullhorn, ConnectWise, JobDiva, Netsuite, Microsoft Dynamics, SugarCRM, and Zoho.
+RingCentral (For Business), meanwhile, only integrates with Salesforce.com, ZenDesk, and Desk.com.
+8x8 Virtual Office Pro integrates with Salesforce, ZenDesk, and Netsuite.

 Lastly, Vonage Business Cloud, like other VoIP services, has a top-end plan that only certain companies will find appealing.
-At $39.99 (£32) per user per month with one to four lines, Vonage Business Cloud Advanced is somewhat more enticing if you want 5 to 19 lines for $37.99 (£30) or 20 to 99 lines for $34.99 (£28).
-It comes with 15 hours of on-demand call recording, call group and visual voicemail.
-Oh, and Vonage will set it up for you.
+At $39.99 (£32) per user per month with one to four lines, Vonage Business Cloud Advanced is somewhat more enticing if you want five to 19 lines for $37.99 (£30) or 20 to 99 lines for $34.99 (£28).
+It comes with 15 hours of on-demand call recording, call group, and visual voicemail.
+Plus, Vonage will set it up for you.

-Compared to other cloud-based VoIP services Vonage Business Cloud seems to under-deliver on a number of fronts.
-When compared to competitors it's difficult to see what could really appeal for small businesses.
-Where Vonage seems to be targeting this service is at enterprises who would like to touch on cloud services while still being reliant on landlines.
-In that regard Vonage can deliver but chances are competitors can deliver more.
+Compared to other cloud-based VoIP services, Vonage Business Cloud under-delivers on a number of fronts for people just kicking off a new business or running one with just a handful of employees.
+When compared to its competitors, it's difficult to see what could really appeal here to SMBs.
+Vonage aims its service at enterprises that would like to touch on cloud services while still being reliant on landlines.
+In that regard, Vonage can deliver and will scale with your business, although it’s likely that its competitors can deliver more.